8.1.2 |

 to exercise it.)

-If rights and duties are connected to each other in a
+If rights and duties are connected to each other in a two-place relation,

-two-place relation, or in a three-place relation between different
+or in a three-place relation between different people, then one of these

-people, then one of both categories could perhaps be eliminated.
+two categories could perhaps be eliminated.

 It has thus been argued that right is redundant,